Every City in the USA

 2019 1,584,064 July 1, 2019

-What's the median income in Philadelphia?
+What is the median household income in Philadelphia?

 Median household income is 20% below the U.S. median ($61,953 vs $77,719); 21.4% live in poverty — 8.9 points above the 12.5% U.S. rate.